TheOfficialPeter/robloxUsernameSniper/README.md

 `http://IPHERE:8080/?amount=10&count=2&wlength=5`

-Typing the url you have different option as well.
+Typing the url you have different options as well.
 The first option is `amount` this is the amount of username you would like to generate. `count` is the amount of word that are used to create a username (default is 2 to keep it short). `wlength` is used to filter out the huge list of english words to use only the ones that are as long as you want (default is 4-5 to keep it short)